BE A WARRIOR FOR YOUR DREAMS

 Media Visionary.
 Plays a Pioneering role in the Human Potential Movement.

-After she got knocked off a flight to India that was blown up by Terrorists, she made a VOW in gratitude for getting to raise her children that she would make “Television that matters” and she set off to make her own shows, and started the Quest.
-Always ahead of her times, she was rejected endlessly.
-Her life-changing programs were eventually seen by millions of viewers.
-She started with 12 markets and worked full out for years to expand syndication to reach 90 million households across the U.S. She actually sat with programmers one at a time at the Annual Broadcast meetings, and assured them that the Quest and Deepak were not keeping people away from Jesus.
+She started with 12 markets and worked full out for years to expand syndication to reach 90 million households across the U.S. She actually sat with programmers one at a time at the Annual Broadcast meetings and assured them that the Quest and Deepak were not keeping people away from Jesus.
 It was Ron Santora, the head of WNED, Western New York who stood up before 200 programmers and said they have a Church on every corner in Buffalo, and they never received one complaint about the Quest.
-In fact it was a Pledge Hit and a People’s Choice Favorite.
-This one courageous man who stood up for me opened the country to the Quest.
-The Quest also aired on 6 Canadian networks, in Europe and Israel.
-She was passionately committed to using the power of media to help people achieve their dreams for a better life.
-This clearly would foster positive social change.
+In fact, it was a Fund-raising Hit and a People’s Choice Favorite for their audience.

-It’s great to be #1.
-A trusted leader in personal development.
-In its vanguard study on Mega Trends in America, the leading Ad Agency of the time, Chiat Day (Apple’s Think Different Campaign) cited SPIRITUAITY and chose the Quest, published by Simon & Schuster as the best product in the U.S. marketplace.
-The Quest also became the best-selling video off the air on broadcast television in Canada and was a Pledge success for PBS’s Fundraising efforts.
+“It’s great to be #1.
+A trusted leader in personal development.”
+In its vanguard study on Mega Trends in America, the leading Ad Agency of the time, Chiat Day (Apple’s Think Different Campaign) cited SPIRITUAITY and chose the Quest, published by Simon & Schuster as the best personal growth product in the U.S. marketplace.
+The Quest also became the best-selling video off the air amongst all TV Networks in Canada and was a Pledge success raising millions for PBS’s Fundraising efforts.

 Realizing the immensity of what this meant, Lili felt a passionate sense of urgency to re-ignite the feminist agenda.
-Convinced of the huge power media had to make social change, she dedicated her life to helping women and girls achieve equal opportunity.
-Funding was vastly inadequate for women and girls.
-She decided to do something about it.
+Convinced of the huge power media had to make social change, she decided to dedicate her life to finding a way to accelerate the education and economic empowerment of women and girls around the world.
+She felt that educated and empowered women were the key to saving the future pillars of democracy and the rise and threat of fascism.

 The Secret of Lili Fournier’s Success.
 When asked, she said it was her “incredible perseverance, her willingness to take risks and her courage to keep trying over and over again”.
+She knows what it takes.
+Outrageous courage and determination have helped her rise to the top of her field in several careers including Television, Film, Real Estate, as a Lifestyle columnist as well as in her retail enterprises which included Toronto’s finest gourmet shop modeled after Dean & DeLuca in N.Y.

 In July 2010, the United Nations General Assembly created UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women.
 What a joy and call for celebration.
 At the historic launch of UN Women, she met with the President of the UN assembly who supported her vision for Women’s Day Live and agreed to invite world leaders to celebrate their nation’s women on International Women’s Day to tie in with the Women’s Day Live global broadcast.
 Michelle Bachelet, the founding Executive Director agreed that WDL was a bold idea and suggested her team collaborate.